khoded/StackOverflow-Clone/README.md

 - Create/configure `.env` environment with your credentials.
 Required environmental variables are the `EMAIL` and `password` for gmail

 - Run `nodemon start` to start the server and watch for changes

 ##Architecture
-For better project structure I implemented clean architecture therefore dividing each componenet of the resource into layers, these ensures each module has it own function and it's independent of databases,UI, external 3rd party user.
+For better project structure I implemented clean architecture therefore dividing each componenent of the resource into layers, this ensures each module has it own function and it's independent of databases,UI, external 3rd party user.
 Therefore coupling is seamless and testable.
 Each resource has
 -delivery layer
 -repository layer
 -Usecase layer
-THis design enures the application can be refactored,readable and be switched either as microservices or monoliths.
+Tis design enures the application can be refactored,readable and be switched either as microservices or monoliths.

 ## HTTP Requests